g-salvador25/Analysis-of-the-Growth-of-Barley-in-Florida/README.md

+# Analysis of the Growth of Barley in Florida
 We looked into the effectiveness of growing Barley within Florida through looking at yield, seed weight, height, and heading.

+## Authors
-Authors: Mallory Tyler, Gabrielle Salvador
+Mallory Tyler, Gabrielle Salvador

-Instructions:
+## Instructions
 Unzip the folder, which contains all the data and R files needed to run.